 Remember, when Your Writing for Your Niche

 In an age of omnipresent information, people are drowning in it.
-Take time to see what resonates with your audience.
+Take time to see what resonates with your audience—and what gets ignored.

 Evidence Provided by Keywords